skdelphix/maskdocs/docs/Securing_Sensitive_Data/Out_Of_The_Box_Algorithm_Frameworks.md

-# Out Of The Box Algorithm Frameworks and Pre-Configured Algorithms
+# Out Of The Box Algorithm Frameworks

-This section describes the different algorithm frameworks (Secure Lookup, Segment Mapping, etc) and pre-configured algorithms that are available.
+This section describes the different algorithm frameworks (Secure Lookup, Segment Mapping, etc) that are available.

 ## Secure Lookup Algorithm Framework